wrpaape/AdmissionOffice/readme.txt

 ## H. Reused Code
-- `Admission.c`'s `createAdmissionSocket()` routine is nearly identical to the TCP server socket setup routine from my Lab 2.
-It is written by me.
+- `Admission.c`'s `createAdmissionSocket()` routine is nearly identical to the TCP server socket setup routine create_server_socket() from my Lab 2 assignment.
+Both were written by me.